gitfoxi/Log-YAML.hpp/README.md

 * No possible run-time errors
 * No possible parsing errors

+(well if you can make an error, let me know ... it's a bug.)

 Rules
 ------

-* Only three scalar types: int, double and string
+* Only two scalar types: numeric and string
-* Only vectors of one scalar type
+* Lists (vectors) of one type only - no lists of objects
 * Strings are quoted
 * Keys are strings
 * Keys are unique